86challenge/rules/rules.typ

   + #highlight[*In-Season Rule Changes*
       + All rule changes will be announced on our #discord and #website.
 Announcements will include the date on which changes become effective.
-      + Changes which make the rules more _restrictive_ will be announced 60 days ahead of enforcement.
+      + Changes which make the rules more _restrictive_ will be announced 60 days before enforcement.
       + Changes which make the rules more _permissive_ may be enforced immediately.
     ]